m-housh/Dockerfiles/devpi-client/README.md

 3. **DEVPI_USE:**
     Index to use after login.
 If not empty then will run `devpi use "${DEVPI_USE}"` before your commands.
+4. **DEVPI_PASSWORD:**
+    Set the login password.
+(Use at your own risk, if used as environment variable and you push/commit an image then it will still be in the environment)
+5. **DEVPI_KEEP_ALIVE:**
+    If "true" then after any devpi commands you will get a shell prompt, if "false" (default) then the container will exit after the devpi commands.

 ### Examples:
 ---